 Senior Experience in Environmental Studies

-The Senior Seminar (ENST 650) is the culmination of the Environmental Studies major and serves as the program's Senior Experience.
+The Senior Seminar (ENST 650) is the culmination of the environmental studies major and serves as the program's Senior Experience.
 Through discussions of primary literature and guest lectures, students are engaged with cutting-edge scholarship in the natural sciences, social sciences, and the humanities.
 Students also complete individual projects, which consist of developing temporal or spatial models of environmentally relevant phenomena.
 In the course of modeling, students must find and acquire relevant data, determine functional relations between model elements, perform sensitivity analyses, and justify their choices and assumptions.
 Results and conclusions are presented orally and in a written document.
 The 6-unit course is offered once a year and has ENST 150, ENST 151 and ENST 300 as prerequisites.
 Students may elect, with the approval of their ENST advisor, to identify a different project, such as an independent research project, as their Senior Experience.
 Completion of ENST 650, however, is required for all environmental studies majors.

 Courses - Environmental Studies